-Students must be available during the posted mid-term test/exam times for live streaming.
-High speed internet and access to an electronic device with a webcam (e.g., smart phone, laptop) is mandatory.
+Students must be available during the posted term tests and final exam times.
+If they are changed to online, students need live streaming.
+High-speed internet and access to an electronic device with a webcam (e.g., smartphone, laptop) is mandatory.

-- The format and specific instructions for Tests and Exams will be communicated prior to the test/exam date. - Authorized course materials and devices will be communicated prior to each test/exam. - Please note that student's activities will be monitored during any online quizzes/tests/exams, including via video, which is why a webcam is required for them.
+- · The format and specific instructions for Tests and Exams will be communicated before the test/exam date. - Authorized course materials and devices will be communicated prior to each test/exam. - Please note that student's activities will be monitored during any online quizzes/tests/exams, including via video, which is why a webcam is required for them. - Photo identification is required for tests and exams. - Usually the tests and exams in this course ask you to choose a subset of exercises in each section to answer, to help alleviate cases where a gap in your knowledge would decrease your score.